ColinShaw/cpp-unscented-kalman-filters/README.md

 the change in yaw.
 Since the "measured" data does not directly include this for the lidar data, and since in observing the residuals and noting that there is fairly good correlations between the radar and lidar data, I estimated this entirely based on the radar data since it is more convenient.
-I found that it is not directly useful in the same way that the standard deviation of the residuals is, but it is a reasonable starting point for finding good values.
+I found that it is not quite ad directly useful in the same way that the standard deviation of the residuals is, but it is a reasonable starting point for finding good values.